Shell Settings - surfaces.txt

 For drawing methods, see drawing methods below.

-wait is the waiting time until the drame is drawn, in milliseconds.
+wait is the waiting time until the frame is drawn, in milliseconds.
 In SSP only, it can be written as "minimum wait-maximum wait" separated by a dash, in which case a value is randomly chosen between the minimum and maximum.

 The X and Y coordinates specify how much the frame should be shifted relative to the base (the result of drawing up to that frame).